Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Charging your EV using an installed home charger obviously differs from the rapid or ultra-rapid charging that can be accessed at en-route and motorway charging stations.
 With power levels rising to above 150 kW, these chargers use DC power directly, meaning your EV will receive a quicker charge.

-Downsides to EV Rapid Charging
+Downsides to EV rapid charging

 However, there are some downsides to using EV rapid charging.
 The first is the negative impact it can have on your wallet.
 Powering up your car at a public rapid charging station can cost you over three times as much as charging at home.
 Motorists are also subject to VAT at a whopping 20 per cent rather than the 5 per cent rate domestic electricity users pay.